DOJ rescinds memo used to justify separations of migrant families | WSGW 790 AM & 100.5 FM

 The Justice Department on Tuesday rescinded a memo issued in 2018 by then-Attorney General Jeff Sessions that established the “zero tolerance” prosecution of migrant adults, including parents traveling with children, who crossed the border without legal permission — a policy that led to thousands of family separations before it was halted later that year.

-Acting Attorney General Monk Wilkinson issued a new directive immediately annulling Session’s memo, which the Trump administration used to justify the policy of separating of more than 2,800 migrant children from their parents in the spring of 2018.
+Acting Attorney General Monk Wilkinson issued a new directive immediately annulling Sessions’ memo, which the Trump administration used to justify the policy of separating more than 2,800 migrant children from their parents in the spring of 2018.

-Wilkinson said the Justice Department should handle criminal prosecutions on a case-by-case basis, considering factors including personal circumstances, the gravity of the alleged offense, the probable sentence and the consequences of a conviction.
+Wilkinson said the Justice Department should handle criminal prosecutions on a case-by-case basis, considering different factors, including personal circumstances, the gravity of the alleged offense, the probable sentence and the consequences of a conviction.

 “A policy requiring a prosecutor to charge every case referred for prosecution … without regard for individual circumstances is inconsistent with our principles,” Wilkinson wrote.